 This is a list of the members past and present of the Wakefield team.
 It starts around 1982 so there is a great chunk of the early history missing.
-But any one who can fill in some gaps or update any of the information they find here is welcome to do so by contacting the site editor.at this address
+But any one who can fill in some gaps or update any of the information they find here is welcome to do so by contacting the site editor.at

 We cannot put surnames to some dancers from the early years.
 So if anyone can supply some information on the following we'd love to hear from you.